Step-by-Step Guide to Starting an District of Columbia LLC in 2024

 Brainstorming LLC names can be both fun and challenging, but it’s important to remember that the name you choose will represent your brand and impact how customers perceive your business.
 When brainstorming LLC names, it’s important to consider the nature of your business, your target audience, and what makes your brand unique.

 Once you have a list of potential names, it’s important to check their availability.
-The District of Columbia requires LLCs to have a unique name that hasn’t already been registered by another business entity.
 Checking name availability is easy and can be done online through the DCRA Corporate Registration Information System (CRIS).

 It’s important to note that even if a name is available, it may still infringe on someone else’s trademark or copyright, so it’s always wise to conduct a thorough search before settling on a name.